joelcancela/SteamAchievementCompletionist/README.md

 ## Notes

 * There are some games (mostly demos) that counts in the Steam achievement percentage but aren't in the Games with achievements JSON, I made a blacklist which will be used to retrieve them all.
-If the count on SAC isn't the same as in your profile, please notify [joel.cancelavaz@gmail.com](mailto:joel.cancelavaz@gmail.com)
+If the count on SAC isn't the same as in your profile, please notify me  [joel.cancelavaz@gmail.com](mailto:joel.cancelavaz@gmail.com)
 * You'll have to remake the *Edit profile* manipulation to keep your listing up-to-date.

 ## Blacklisted Games